Saran district: Economy

-Saran was earlier called 'money order economy' district, as people used to send remittances in money order to their families there.
+Saran was earlier called a 'money order economy' district, as people used to send remittances in money order to their families there.
 It is one of the 38 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 It is a primarily agriculture based rural and suburban region with little industrial output.
 This can partly be attributed to the non business friendly socialism inspired governments led by RJD in the region from 2001 to 2014.
 That period was marked by unethical election practices.